compstorylab/contagiograms/README.md

 Each contagiogram has three panels.
 The main panel at the bottom shows the rank time series for a given n-gram.
-For contagiograms running over a decade, we show rank time series in this main panel at the day scale with month-scale smoothing (black line), and add a background shading in gray showing the highest and lowest rank of each week.
+For contagiograms running over a decade, we show rank time series in this main panel with month-scale smoothing (black line) of the daily values, and add a background shading in gray showing the highest and lowest rank of each week.
 The smoothing scale for the main time series is a tunable parameter **t<sub>2</sub>** that can be configured to several time resolutions